teolandon/tmux-hackernews/README.md

   might be implemented in a future update.
 Defaults to 80.
 * `@hackernews-scroll` - Enables scroll keybinds when set to 'true', disables them when unset or set to anything else.
+* `@hackernews-period` - Custom period for the 30 headlines to be scrolled through.
+In hours.
+Several hour values will miss out on the last few headlines due to bash not being able to work with float numbers, and I'm not currently interested in implementing a fix.

 ## Keybinds
 ### Main